 Trinity Centre has re-opened, subject to Government restrictions.
 Please check directly on their website and/or social media channels for the latest updates.

 Their mission is to empower communities through arts ensuring everyone has the opportunity to access, be part of and shape arts and culture in Bristol.
 They are based in The Trinity Centre, this much-loved, Grade II* Listed historic landmark is a cultural hub for the city, used by over 60,000 people annually.

 Trinity is a renown music venue, with over 40 years of music history and is known as the home of the Bristol Sound.
-Names such as U2, the Prodigy, Public Enemy, Orbital, Eek a Mouse, Gorillaz, Mark Lenegan, Benjamin Zephania & The Fall have all played a part in Trinity’s music history.
-An established part of the night culture in Bristol, Trinity also hosts regular sound clashes and club nights as well as monthly Bump Roller Discos.
+Names such as Peaches, U2, the Prodigy, Public Enemy, Orbital, Eek a Mouse, Gorillaz and Benjamin Zephaniah & The Fall have all played a part in Trinity’s music history.
+An established part of the night culture in Bristol, Trinity also hosts regular sound clashes and club nights.

 They believe that great art is achieved through working with the widest range of people possible and provide a progressive a programme of arts and cultural events, social activities and projects, giving people space to come together, create, connect, learn, share and celebrate.

 As a Grade II* Listed former-church, its backdrop of original features, stained-glass windows and ornate stonework make the Trinity Centre the perfect venue for your wedding ceremony and reception.

 |Open (1 Jan 2022 - 31 Dec 2022)|